Part V. Certification Criteria

 a.
 The person has no felony convictions related to the operation of a school;

 b.
-The person has not been convicted or pleaded guilty to a crime of fraud or theft under state or federal law within the previous 10 years and has not had a judgment entered against him in his individual capacity in a civil action based upon any theory of fraudulent activity within the previous 10 years;
+The person has not been convicted or pleaded guilty to a crime of fraud or theft under state or federal law within the previous 10 years and has not had a judgment entered against the person in the person's individual capacity in a civil action based upon any theory of fraudulent activity within the previous 10 years;

 c.
 The person has not controlled or managed a postsecondary educational institution that has ceased operation during the past five years without providing for the completion of programs by its students or without providing tuition refunds; and